mikechase3/godot-jungle-jump/README.md

 - The game uses **Godot’s built-in 2D physics engine**, leveraging the `move_and_slide()` function for character and enemy movement.
 - Physics interactions include:
   - Collision detection for terrain, obstacles, and enemies.
   - Stomping mechanics, where Frank can bounce off enemies’ heads.
   - Gravity and double-jump mechanics, ensuring a smooth and responsive player experience.

-Godot’s physics system ensures consistent and predictable gameplay, essential for fast-paced endless runner mechanics.
+Godot’s physics system ensures predictable gameplay and works well for fast-paced 2D platformer/runner mechanics.